c9s/App-I18N/README.md

-# App::Po
+# App::I18N

 ## Description

-App::Po borrows some good stuff from Jifty::I18N and tries to provide a general po management script for all frameworks | applications.
+App::I18N borrows some good stuff from Jifty::I18N and tries to provide a general po management script for all frameworks | applications.